No Way Out (2007): Aftermath

 After No Way Out, The Undertaker continued his feud with Batista over the World Heavyweight Championship.
 At WrestleMania 23, he pinned Batista to win the title.
 Shawn Michaels, however, was unable to win the WWE Championship, as he lost to John Cena at WrestleMania 23.

 After Kane defeated King Booker at No Way Out, the two continued to feud on SmackDown! in a Money in the Bank qualifying match on February 23, 2007.
 The feud, however, ended after King Booker defeated Kane to qualify for the Money in the Bank ladder match.
 Kane then began a feud with The Great Khali, who came out to the ring to attack Kane after the match.
 At WrestleMania 23, however, Kane lost to Khali via pinfall.

 After No Way Out, The Hardys qualified for the Money in the Bank ladder match at WrestleMania 23 but were unsuccessful in winning the match, as Mr. Kennedy won it.
 Chris Benoit and Montel Vontavious Porter (MVP) began a feud over the WWE United States Championship, and Benoit successfully defended his championship against MVP at WrestleMania 23.
 After No Way Out, MNM's reunion ended, as Joey Mercury was released by WWE on March 26, 2007.
 After Bobby Lashley was disqualified at No Way Out, he was chosen to represent Donald Trump at WrestleMania 23 against Vince McMahon's representative, Umaga, in the Battle of the Billionaires: Hair vs. Hair match.
 Lashley won the match at WrestleMania and the right for Trump to shave McMahon's head.

-The 2007 No Way Out was the final brand-exclusive pay-per-view of the first brand extension, as following WrestleMania 23 in April, brand-exclusive pay-per-views were discontinued.
-It would be the final brand-exclusive pay-per-view until Backlash in 2016 when the brand split was reintroduced that year in July; in August 2011, the first brand split was dissolved.
+The 2007 No Way Out was the final brand-exclusive pay-per-view of the first brand extension, as following WrestleMania 23 in April, brand-exclusive pay-per-views were discontinued; the first brand extension itself ended in August 2011.
+It would also be the final brand-exclusive pay-per-view until Backlash in September 2016 when the brand split was reintroduced that year in July.